Timwi/KtaneSouvenir/documentation.md

 * **`ArgumentGroupSize`**: Number of arguments (including `{0}`).
 * **`TranslateArguments`**: Array indicating which arguments need translating into other languages.
 * **`TranslatableStrings`**: Additional strings that can be translated into other languages.
 * **`UsesQuestionSprite`**: Specifies whether the discriminator uses a question sprite (a small image to the right of the question).
-Souvenir will never pair a question that uses a question sprite with a discriminator that also uses a question sprite, so if all of your questions use a question sprite, none of the discriminators can (and vice versa).
+Souvenir will never pair a question that uses a question sprite with a discriminator that also uses a question sprite, so if all of your questions use a question sprite, you’ll want a discriminator without one (and vice versa).

 ### `question(...)` (to be used with `yield return`)